rsdoiel/Artemis/README.md

   - oxford (not portable)
   - ofrontplus (not portable)

-The subdirecties named for their compilers will implement modules providing a common definition but specificly written to that compiler.
+The directories named for their compilers will implement modules providing a common definition but specifically written to that compiler.
-This typically will be modules that rely on an underlieing C library or behavior.
-The plan is for commonly defined modules targetting a specific compiler to use the "art" prefix.
+This typically will be modules that rely on an underlying C library or behavior.
+The plan is for commonly defined modules targeting a specific compiler to use the "art" prefix.
 This will give room to the compiler developer to either adopt or create their own compatible implementations.
 E.g. current I've implemented a Unix and Clock modules